 Yesterday the girls and I had a really fun time making an edible fruit Christmas tree!

 Today I am going to show you step-by-step how to make one of these colorful and delicious Christmas trees with your own kids (or for yourself)!
 The whole tree is edible and made with 100% delicious, juicy fruit!
 A perfectly fun and healthy alternative to making Christmas candy gingerbread houses!
-This recipe was inspired by Kristina Carrillo-Bucaram at FullyRaw Kristina.

 For this craft you will need:

 - 2 cups strawberries, stems removed